 The silver lamprey is an eel-shaped fish with a sucking disc mouth.
-Adults range from 9 to 39cm long.
+Adults range from nine to 39cm long.
 The silver lamprey is a parasite that attaches to other fish to feed off their tissues.
 This fish is found in lakes as an adult, and then migrates upstream to spawn.
 After spawning, their life cycle is complete and the lamprey dies.
 The larvae burrow into the mud at the bottom of streams and remain there until they are mature.
 They emerge as adults and begin their parasitic life.
 Lamprey will remain attached to their host fish for a very long time, but rarely kill the host fish.
 The main threat to silver lamprey includes impacts from lampricide to areas where sea lamprey are present.
 They are also impacted by the presence of dams which restrict their ability to migrate.

-The species is known to inhabit Lake Nipissing; however MNRF has little information on the status of the population.
-Silver lamprey have been caught incidentally in other fish assessments, such as the Fall Walleye Index Netting project.
+Currently, MNR has little information on the Lake Nipissing population of silver lamprey.
+The species is known to be present within the lake, and has been for some time.
+Silver lamprey have been incidentally caught in other fish assessments, such as the Fall Walleye Index Netting project.
 Silver lamprey will occasionally be attached to a host fish that has been captured in the assessment nets.